Alex Tanney

-Alex Tanney (born November 11, 1987) is an American football coach and former quarterback who is the quarterbacks coach for the Philadelphia Eagles of the National Football League (NFL).
-He played college football at Monmouth College and signed as an undrafted free agent with the Kansas City Chiefs in 2012.
-Tanney played in the NFL for nine seasons with the Chiefs, Dallas Cowboys, Cleveland Browns, Tampa Bay Buccaneers, Tennessee Titans, Buffalo Bills, Indianapolis Colts and New York Giants before retiring in 2020.
+Alex Tanney (born November 11, 1987) is an American football coach and former quarterback who serves as the offensive passing game coordinator for the Indianapolis Colts of the National Football League (NFL).
+He played college football for the Monmouth Fighting Scots and signed as an undrafted free agent with the Kansas City Chiefs in 2012.
+Tanney was also a member of the Dallas Cowboys, Cleveland Browns, Tampa Bay Buccaneers, Tennessee Titans, Buffalo Bills, Colts, and New York Giants before retiring in 2020.

 Tanney began his coaching in 2021 as an offensive quality control coach with the Eagles under head coach Nick Sirianni.

 Early life

 Tanney was a three-sport high school standout athlete at Lexington High School in Lexington, Illinois, where he finished as the school's all-time leading point scorer.
-He was a two-time first-team Illinois All-State quarterback.
-He led his team to the IHSA state semi-finals his senior year.
-He was also named an All-State basketball player.
-Tanney also placed at the IHSA State Track and Field Finals his junior and senior years.
+He was a two-time first-team Illinois All-State quarterback and led his team to the IHSA state semi-finals his senior year.
+Tanney was also named an All-State basketball player.
+As a junior and senior, he placed at the IHSA State Track and Field Finals.

-Playing career

-College
+College career

 Tanney broke nearly every school record during his time at Monmouth College.
-His career began in 2007 when he threw for 2,678 yards and 24 touchdowns.
-In his sophomore season in 2008, Tanney broke the Monmouth record of single season touchdown passes with 50.
-For his junior campaign, Tanney threw for 3,856 yards and 44 touchdowns which led him to be named the Melberger Award winner as NCAA D-III's top player.
-After redshirting the 2010 season with an injury, he came back in 2011 and threw for a career-high 3,867 yards along with 38 touchdowns.
+As a freshman in 2007, his career began when he threw for 2,678 yards and 24 touchdowns.

+As a sophomore in 2008, Tanney broke the school record of single-season touchdown passes with 50.

+As a junior in 2009, Tanney collected 3,856 passing yards, 44 passing touchdowns and a rushing score, which led him to be named the Melberger Award winner as NCAA D-III's top player.
+Tanney was responsible for more than 24 points per game, while also averaging 350.55 passing yards and 348.73 total yards per contest.

+Tanney redshirted during the 2010 season, with a shoulder injury he suffered in the second game against Grinnell College.

+In February 2011, Tanney became famous after posting in YouTube a football trick-shot video that went viral.
+In July, History Channel's Stan Lee's Superhumans filmed an episode featuring him.

+As a senior, Tanney came back and threw for a career-high 3,867 yards along with 38 touchdowns.
+On October 29, 2011, in a game against Carroll University, he set the NCAA record for all-time all-division career touchdown passes with 150, surpassing Jimmy Terwilliger's record of 148.

+Tanney finished his collegiate career with 157 touchdown passes and has the second most passing yards in NCAA D-III history with 14,249.
 He won three Midwest Conference Offensive Player of the Year Awards along with numerous All-American Awards.

-In July 2011, History Channel's Stan Lee's Superhumans filmed an episode featuring Tanney.

-On October 29, 2011, in a game against Carroll University, Tanney set the NCAA record for all-time all-division career touchdown passes with 150, surpassing Jimmy Terwilliger's record of 148.
-Tanney finished his collegiate career with 157 touchdown passes and has the second most passing yards in NCAA D-III history with 14,249.

-National Football League
+Professional career

 Kansas City Chiefs

 Tanney signed a contract with the Kansas City Chiefs as an undrafted free agent on June 5, 2012.
-He was placed on injured reserve with a finger injury on September 1, 2012.
+He was placed on injured reserve with a finger injury on September 1.